-- The maximum singular or combined structure size of any commercial building(s) or lodging units will be dictated by the height, setback, parking, and snow storage regulations. - 2.
-Floor area: Means the sum of all area(s) within the exterior walls of a building or portion thereof, measured from the exterior faces of the exterior walls, excluding the area within attached or detached garages, attics, or crawlspaces provided that such areas meet the following floor area exclusions: - a) Attic Areas: Attic areas shall have a ceiling height of five feet (5') or less as measured from the top side of the structural members of the floor to the underside of the structural members of the roof directly above.
-Attic Areas with Trusses: Attic areas are created by the construction of a roof with structural truss-type members, provided the trusses are spaced no greater than inches (30") apart.
-Attic Areas with Non-Truss System: Attic areas created by the construction of a roof structure utilizing a non-truss system with spaces greater than five feet (5') in height if all of the following criteria are met: The area cannot be accessed directly from a habitable area within the same building level: and - b) The area shall have only the minimum access required by the Building Codes from the level below; and The attic space shall not have a structural floor capable of supporting a "live load" greater than forty (40) pounds per square foot, and the "floor" of the attic space shall not be improved with decking. - c) Crawl Spaces: Crawl spaces accessible through an opening not greater than twelve square feet (12') in an area with five feet (5') or less of ceiling height as measured from the surface of the earth to the underside of structural floor members of the floor/ceiling assembly above.
+The maximum singular or combined structure size of any commercial building(s) will be 10,000 square feet.

+Floor area: Means the sum of all area(s) within the exterior walls of a building or portion thereof, measured from the exterior faces of the exterior walls, excluding the area within attached or detached garages, attics, or crawlspaces provided that such areas meet the following floor area exclusions:

+a) Attic Areas: Attic areas shall have a ceiling height of five feet (5') or less as measured from the top side of the structural members of the floor to the underside of the structural members of the roof directly above.
+Attic Areas with Trusses: Attic areas created by the construction of a roof with structural truss type members provided the trusses are spaced no greater than inches (30") apart.
+Attic Areas with Non-Truss System: Attic areas created by the construction of a roof structure utilizing a non-truss system with spaces greater than five feet (5') in height if all of the following criteria are met:

+The area cannot be accessed directly from a habitable area within the same building level; and

+- b) The area shall have only the minimum access required by the Building Codes from the level below; and The attic space shall not have a structural floor capable of supporting a "live load" greater than forty (40) pounds per square foot, and the "floor" of the attic space shall not be improved with decking. - c) Crawl Spaces: Crawl spaces accessible through an opening not greater than twelve square feet (12') in an area with five feet (5') or less of ceiling height as measured from the surface of the earth to the underside of structural floor members of the floor/ceiling assembly above.
 Crawl spaces created by a "stepped foundation," hazard mitigation, or another similar engineering requirement with a total height in excess of five feet (5') may be excluded from floor area calculations at the discretion of the Gunnison County Planning Department.